Dicridon/canoe/README.md

       - allowing users to specify their desired project layouts doesn't make much sense, so I am giving up this option
     - in v0.4.0
       - I should prepare enough tests for canoe
+- v0.2.3:
+  - no functionality update
+  - corrected some false gem information
 - v0.2.2:
   - new command `dep` to see file dependencies
 - v0.2.1: